processpark/chanorth2018-v.1/README.md

 # chanorth2018-v.1
 Process Park focuses on reinserting ourselves into the act of production, to interrupt the paradigm of contemporary alienation.

-Our Working Framework is based on the Keleketla!
-Library's model of community education, an experimental library and collective based in Johannesburg, South Africa: https://keleketla.org/.
-The Keleketla!
-Book (58 Years Since the Treason Trial) is meant to be used in different contexts, to process through the meaning of a place, generate a collaborative framework for artists, educators, and creative practitioners, and think through documentation of a collective effort.
+Our Working Framework from week to week is based on the organizing structure of a book from the Keleketla!
+Library, 58 Years To the Treason Trial.
+Keleketla! was an experimental library and collective running for a decade n Johannesburg, South Africa: https://keleketla.org/.

+The book is a learning tool meant to be used in different contexts, to process through the meaning of a place.
+Applied here, it will help generate a collaborative framework for artists, educators, and creative practitioners, and help document this collective effort.

 “Plans are not made with clear and prescribed end points.
-Plans are made for the journey, and decisions are made along the way.”
+Plans are made for the journey, and decisions are made along the way.” -Theresa Giorza, from the Preface.

-Framework of Process Park Cycle:
+<strong>Framework of Process Park Cycle:</strong>\

 <strong>Space for Conversation</strong>\\<strong>Space for Consideration</strong>\\<strong>Space for Implementation</strong>